raymondkiu/fastq_reads/README.md

 Count fastq reads

 ## Introduction
-* This is a real simple script to count fastq reads, literally count the lines of fastq file and divide by 4 (as each sequencing read in fastq file is represented by 4 lines including the identifier,sequence letter, +/- strand and quality values).
+* This is a real simplistic script to count fastq reads, literally count the lines of fastq file and divide by 4 (as each sequencing read in fastq file is represented by 4 lines including the identifier,sequence letter, +/- strand and quality values).

 ## Usage
 ```